jxuanli/jxuanli.github.io/src/data/blog/kernel-struct-rev.md

   - kernel
   - linux
   - reverse engineering
-description: "Partial recovery of Linux kernel structure layouts for the page and SLUB allocators"
+description: "Recovering partial layouts of kernel structures associated with the SLUB and buddy allocators for kernel pwning"
 timezone: "America/Vancouver"
 ---